wells19d/KitchenQueue2/README_PUBLIC.md

 ---

 #### Thank you for visiting our public repository.

-This Repo has been setup with automatic features to update as we develop the live project that I work on nearly daily, but updated when we publish to our main branch.
+This repo is automatically updated whenever we publish changes to the main branch of the private Kitchen Queue project.